-5.1.9 The above table illustrates that the current plans and forecasts involve drawing down from the revenue reserves in 2022/23, followed by a net contribution into the reserves in the remaining period.
+5.1.9 The above table illustrates that the current plans and forecasts involve drawing down from the revenue reserves in 2023/24, followed by a further drawdown in 2024/25 and a net contribution into the reserves in 2025/26.
 The earmarked reserves will continue to be kept under review and transfers to and from each reserve will be reported to the Authority for approval based on a recommendation from the Treasurer as required, through the quarterly reporting of management accounts and financial forecasts.